dolphindb/api-java/README.md

 BasicTimestamp ts = new BasicTimestamp(dt);
 ```

-You can also convert a DolphinDB object to a timestamp of an integer or long integer.
+We can also convert a DolphinDB object to a timestamp of an integer or long integer.
 For examples:
 ```
 LocalDateTime dt = ts.getTimestamp();
 long timestamp = Utils.countMilliseconds(dt);